vivaria/edisonrul.ing/docs/source/cards/valhalla-hall-of-the-fallen.md

-# VALHALLA, HALL OF THE FALLEN
+# Valhalla, Hall Of The Fallen

 *   This effect starts a Chain Link.
 (It does not [target](https://yugipedia.com/wiki/Target).
 This effect cannot be activated in the same Chain Link in which this card was activated.
 This effect can be activated after this card resolves.)
 *   This effect cannot Special Summon Fairy-Type Special Summon Monsters.